pankleks/WasherOne/README.md

 All parameters are defined in `Pin.h` file, by default all pins are compatible with PCB I designed.

-Code is relaively well commented, see these for more details.
+Code is relatively well commented, see these for more details.

 ## Fine tunning